zelon88/zelon88/README.md

 ## :cow: Hi there!
 You've found @Zelon88's Github Page!

-I develop open-source software by the seat of my pants for pleasure and for business.
-My code tends to have a visceral feel to it but it gets the job done.
+I develop open-source software for pleasure and for business.
+I am available for hire on a contractual basis for a variety of work including (but not limited to):

+* Full Stack Web Application Development
+* Process Automation
+* Special Projects
+* Domain, Network, Database & Systems Administration
+* Consulting

+My projects emphasize security, privacy, & self-hosted alternatives to popular Cloud services.
 I am driven by a desire to not rely on proprietary software or third party services to accomplish my goals.
-My projects emphasize security, privacy, & self-hosted alternatives to popular Cloud services.